 World

-World Sight Day 2022 History, Celebration
+World Sight Day 2024: History, Quotes, Theme, Activities

 Every year 14 October is observed as the global World Sight Day, which aims to raise people’s awareness of eye health and recognize the work done by thousands of ophthalmologists around the world to repair visual impairment.
 The day is also known as “World Eye Day” or “World Sight Day”.
 It is an international awareness day that aims to pay attention to and encourage everyone to think about the importance of their own eye health.